 After all these things, there will be revelation, and the fears that have nibbled at our heels will be illuminated and dispelled by the brightness of salvation, and our sins will be bleached out by the disinfecting light of a thousand suns and our vision will be exploded by the final face to face encounter with our God.
 After all these things.

-But we live, as WH Auden said, “in the meantime.”
+But we live, as WH Auden said, “for the Time Being,” and “in the meantime.”

 Even Jesus had to live, in his incarnate life, one moment at a time.
 He submitted willingly to the discomfort of the season labelled, “in the meantime.”
 In the Garden of Gethsemane, he prayed that the hour might pass from him: that unit of time, of anticipation, of dwelling in the itchy and scurrilous and uncomfortable present, with no way to hurry on to the end, and no hope for sleep.
 He was too present for that.
 His disciples did fall asleep, even after all of his warnings: the weight of waiting was too heavy for them, and it pulled their bodies to the ground and their gaze down to the void, to avoid the moment when, had they been able to pay attention, they might have found the moment of utmost clarity, the climax of the drama of the love of God played out among us, the humanity of Christ stretched to its limits by this moment of fear and anticipation, and redeemed by the perfection and endurance of his love.

 One of my children, when she was very young, missed the end of almost every Disney cartoon movie, because whenever anything remotely frightening happened, she would deal with it by going straight to sleep.
 Baby lion king gets caught in a stampede?
 Just go to sleep.
 Dinosaurs see giant fiery meteor hurtling towards earth?
 Sleep.